BUSHSAFE

 4. Wilderness Living skills

 These are the living skills of indigenous peoples who subsisted on their lands for centuries.
 Skills such as foraging, traditional herbal and plant medicines, fire-making from hand drills, basket weaving, knapping to make primitive tools and weapons (spears, knives and stone blades), pottery, tanning hides, hand fishing and trap making.
 These skills take much practice, and require specialist knowledge of the environment, flora and fauna in every location.
-Primitive skills in hand-drill fire making aren't much use however, if the right plant timber to construct the hand-drill isn't available in your geographic location.
+Skills like bow-drill fire making aren't much use however, if the right timber to construct the hand-drill isn't available in your geographic location.

 5. Bushcraft